motion-333/motion2/README.md

   rectangle reveals a grid four times its own size.
 Moving the cursor near an edge pans the grid to show hidden squares so you can showcase images or videos beyond the initial view.
+  When leaving focus, the label hides instantly and fades back in after one second.

 - `manage_layout.py` lets you assign images or videos to grid cells for a specific folder.
 Layout information is stored in `layouts/<folder>.json` as a